lionheart/objectifier/docs/index.rst

     <div class='highlight-js'><div class='highlight'><pre id='tweet' style='display:none'></pre></div></div>

-After parsing the response into a Python dictionary using the :mod:`json` module, this is how we might display all the user mentions in a list. ::
+After parsing the response into a Python dictionary using the ``json`` module, this is how we might display all the user mentions in a list. ::

     >>> tweet = json.loads(response.read())